AdamRisberg/react-image-magnifiers/README.md

 **className:** Passed to the className of the parent div.

 **renderOverlay:** Render prop for custom overlays.
-Component function will receive a single boolean prop representing the active state.
+The render prop function will get called with a single boolean representing the active state.
 Be sure to use absolute position on your content to avoid changing the size/layout of the magnifier component, which would interfere with the functionality.
 Default: null, Type: function.

 ## Magnifier Props